 The delivery and assessment design of individual modules are structured to meet distance learning requirements in terms of technology-enhanced and active blended learning.
 The first, Contemporary Issues in Accounting (ACC3028) will use a flipped virtual classroom and adopt a range of team-based and case-based learning approaches.
 The other two modules Research Methods (ACC3029) and Professional Accounting Dissertations (ACC4008) will adopt a technology-enhanced delivery approach, making use of state of the art techniques and technologies, with access to live data, and statistical software.
 On the top up accounting degree, there will be a strong emphasis on problem-solving and enhancing employability skills.

 The modules use a variety of assessment methods and strategies.
 A combination of case-based reports, essays, dissertation and a research-based project to report your finding.

 There is an emphasis on research, both of selecting relevant data and of determining the appropriate tools to assist with decision making.
 This is assessed often in the form of a case study enabling you to incorporate current issues and formulate and justify solutions.

-Students who have successfully completed all papers up to the professional level (ICAP CAF 1-9, ACCA applied knowledge and applied skills levels, CIMA operational and management levels, ICAN foundational and skills levels) or equivalent will be admitted into this program.
+Students who have successfully completed all papers up to the professional level (ICAP CAF 1-9, ACCA applied knowledge and applied skills levels, CIMA operational and management levels, ICAN foundational and skills levels) or equivalent will be admitted into this top up accounting degree programme.